 Making certain choices, as benign as they may seem at the time, can make a bad situation even worse.
 Making the right decisions now won’t make divorce easy – but they can steer you on the path to a brighter future.

 Not sure how to move forward in your divorce?
 Our attorneys can help you make the right choices and decisions to protect your children and secure your future.
-Please contact us to schedule your free initial consultation.
+Please contact us to schedule your initial consultation.